 And finally, it is also possible to use config as a global area for sharing parameters across Apps.
-Simply add the required parameters to the top level of the appdaemon.yaml file:
+Simply add the required parameters inside the appdaemon section in the appdaemon.yaml file:

 '''

 logs:

 ...

 appdaemon:

-...

 global_var: hello world

 '''

 Then access it as follows: